abhishek-kumar-code/Redfish_Public/Specification.md

 ### POST (Action)<a id="post-action"></a>

-Services shall support the POST method to send actions to resources.
+Services shall support the POST method to send actions to Resources.

 * The POST operation may not be idempotent.
 * Services may allow the inclusion of the `@Redfish.OperationApplyTime` property in the request body.
 See [Operation Apply Time](#operation-apply-time).

-To request actions on a resource, send the HTTP POST method to the URI of the action.
-The `target` property in the resource's [`Actions` property](#actions-property) shall contain the URI of the action.
+To request actions on a Resource, send the HTTP POST method to the URI of the action.
+The `target` property in the Resource's [`Actions` property](#actions-property) shall contain the URI of the action.
 The URI of the action shall be in the format:

 <pre><var>ResourceUri</var>/Actions/<var>QualifiedActionName</var></pre>